laravel/docs/configuration.md

 <a name="additional-environment-files"></a>
 #### Additional Environment Files

-Before loading your application's environment variables, Laravel determines if either the `APP_ENV` environment variable has been externally provided or if the `--env` CLI argument has been specified.
+Before loading your application's environment variables, Laravel determines if an `APP_ENV` environment variable has been externally provided or if the `--env` CLI argument has been specified.
 If so, Laravel will attempt to load an `.env.[APP_ENV]` file if it exists.
 If it does not exist, the default `.env` file will be loaded.

 <a name="environment-variable-types"></a>
 ### Environment Variable Types